 These condensed interim financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB") and the Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-These condensed interim financial statements are compliant with IAS 34 and do not include all of the information required as at February 29, 2024 financial statements.
+These condensed interim financial statements are compliant with IAS 34 and do not include all of the information required for full annual financial statements.

-For the three and six-month period ended February 29, 2024 and February 28, 2023
+Notes to the Condensed Interim Financial Statements For the three and nine-month period ended May 31, 2024 and 2023